 While there was also the occasional addiction-related movie such as My Name is Bill W., there have been many more available in recent years.
 Education around addiction and its impact can be found in documentaries such as Heroin(e) (Netflix), Understanding the Opioid Epidemic (PBS), Recovery Boys (Netflix), and The Anonymous People.
 If documentaries are not your style, many movies do a great job highlighting the issues around addiction.
 Some films you might enjoy are When a Man Loves a Woman, Ben is Back, A Star is Born (2019), 28 Days, Beautiful Boy, The Way Back, and Clean and Sober.
 Another interesting watch is Wishful Drinking, a one-woman show written and performed by the late Carrie Fisher.

-If you’re not much of a movie or documentary watcher, there are also a large number of recovery memoirs and other recovery books available for listening or reading.
+If you’re not much of a movie or documentary watcher, there are also a large number of recovery memoirs and other recovery books available for listening to or reading.
 While Drinking: A Love Story by Caroline Knapp was groundbreaking, many recovery memoirs are available now.
 Some titles include:

 - Between Breaths by Elizabeth Vargas

 - Blackout: Remembering the Things I Drank to Forget by Sarah Hepola

 - I’m Black and I’m Sober: The Timeless Story of a Woman’s Journey Back to Sanity by Chaney Allen

 - Quit Like a Woman by Holly Whitaker